Optimal heteroskedasticity testing in nonparametric regression: Introduction

 Notably, if the mean function is sufficiently smooth, i.e. \(4\alpha > \frac{2\beta}{2\beta+1}\), then the difficulty of estimation is driven entirely by \(V\) as if \(f\) was known completely.
 Likewise, the rate is dominated by the effect of the mean if \(f\) is very rough.
 The estimator constructed by Wang et al. \cite{wang_effect_2008} is a kernel estimator based on the squared first-order differences of the responses.

-With the optimal estimator \(\hat{V}\) from \cite{wang_effect_2008}, the quantity \(||V - \bar{V}\mathbf{1}||_2\) can be estimated by a plug-in estimator.
-This estimator can be used as a testing statistic, yielding the minimax upper bound \(\varepsilon^*(\alpha, \beta)^2 \lesssim n^{-4\alpha} + n^{-\frac{2\beta}{2\beta+1}}\).
+Returning to the testing problem (\ref{problem:var0})-(\ref{problem:var1}) with the optimal estimator \(\hat{V}\) from \cite{wang_effect_2008} in hand, the quantity \(||V - \bar{V}\mathbf{1}||_2\) can be estimated via plug-in.
+This plug-in estimator can be used as a testing statistic, yielding the upper bound \(\varepsilon^*(\alpha, \beta)^2 \lesssim n^{-4\alpha} + n^{-\frac{2\beta}{2\beta+1}}\).
 However, this is not expected to be the sharp rate as a frequent theme in nonparametric statistics is the capacity to test at faster rates than to estimate, meaning plug-in tests are usually suboptimal \cite{ingster_nonparametric_2003,tsybakov_introduction_2009,gine_mathematical_2016}.

-To the best of our knowledge, the problem of deriving the minimax separation rate \(\varepsilon^*(\alpha, \beta)\) is open.
+We will focus on three main questions which are currently unaddressed in the literature.
+First, a sharp characterization of the minimax separation rate \(\varepsilon^*(\alpha, \beta)\) has not been established.
+None of the aforementioned articles provide any optimality guarantees in any smoothness regimes for the tests they propose.
+Pinning down the fundamental statistical limits is an important and basic problem to resolve.
+Second, to the best of our knowledge, there are no procedures in the literature which are able to test heteroskedasticity in (\ref{model}) assuming \emph{no} smoothness on the variance function, despite existing results for the linear model (e.g. \cite{white_heteroskedasticity-consistent_1980}).
+Third, we will address adaptation to the H\"{o}lder exponent of the mean function.
+In some testing and functional estimation problems, it is widely known a logarithmic cost in the statistical rate is unavoidable \cite{spokoiny_adaptive_1996,lepski_problem_1990}.
+It remains to be seen whether adaptation is possible for heteroskedasticity testing.